alex-desaram/alex-desaram.github.io/paper.md

 ## The Wisdom of Loafing

-	"The wise man loafs while the fool hustles."
+> "The wise man loafs while the fool hustles."
-	-- Lin Yutang, The Importance of Living
+> — Lin Yutang, *The Importance of Living*

 Lin Yutang was a Chinese author who briefly taught at Peking University before moving to the United States, where he would eventually settle abroad.